 Additionally, if there is a monotonous relationship, the question arises: Is the trend significant?
 For example, if the CAC values increase linearly over time, it is important what the direction of the coefficient is.

 For this purpose, it is necessary to test the hypothesis about the significance of the linear model.
-You can read more about it here.
+You can read more about measuring brand awareness on our post.

 In the case of non-linear trends, we use other models to look at the rate of increase or decrease in value.